xima-media/xima-gitlab-ci-templates/README.md

 ### Versions

-Additionally configure used versions within the variables (default values are stored in the [.prepare.yml](.prepare.yml)):
+Additionally configure used versions within the variables (default values are stored in the [.base.yml](.base.yml)):
 ```yaml
 variables:
   BUILD_COMPOSER_VERSION: "2.6"
   BUILD_NODE_VERSION: "18"
   PHP_VERSION: "8.2"
 ```

+## Development

+The development workflow provides for all minor changes to be checked into the "1.x" branch so that all associated projects automatically receive the latest version from this branch.
+If there are breaking changes, a new branch "2.x" is created so that the associated projects can be updated manually.